melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 [Chord] C-1 C-1 (time = 5)
 ```

-As you can see there is "free" _Note On_ event without corresponding _Note Off_ one so we can't build a note for it.
+As you can see there is a "free" _Note On_ event without corresponding _Note Off_ one so we can't build a note for it.
 What if we want to get all possible notes and all remaining timed events?
-DryWetMIDI provides [GetObjectsUtilities](xref:Melanchall.DryWetMidi.Interaction.GetObjectsUtilities) class which contains `GetObjects` methods (for the same MIDI structures as previous methods).
+DryWetMIDI provides the [GetObjectsUtilities](xref:Melanchall.DryWetMidi.Interaction.GetObjectsUtilities) class which contains `GetObjects` methods (for the same MIDI structures as previous methods).
 We can change printing part of the program above to:

 ```csharp